 He is a proud husband and father, an avid boater, an eager novice in the kitchen, and part-time adventure racer.

 Christopher Parsons is the Founder and CEO of Knowledge Architecture, a software company that builds intranets for architects and engineers.
 Chris is also the producer of KA Connect, a knowledge management community and conference for the AEC industry.
 Christopher has been a technology leader in the Architecture, Engineering, and Construction (AEC) industry since 2002, including serving as the Chief Information Officer for Steinberg Architects and the Information Technology Director for SMWM (now Perkins+Will).

-Monique is the community team director and lead gamification strategist for Oracle Community.
+Monique is the senior manager of community engagement at Atlassian.
+She is passionate about online community, gamification, and cross-functional project management.
 She drives community projects forward while acting as a liaison among technical, marketing, and executive teams, and manages a range of communities representing hundreds of thousands of active users.
 Monique serves as the lead for platform stakeholder communication and collaboration efforts, and manages a cross-functional community platform team.
 She loves reading, birding and bird photography, traveling, and semicolons.